secretstartups/handbook/product/product-manager-role/learning-and-development/index.html.md

 ## Recommended books and talks for all product managers

-There are three recommended books to be read by every product manager at GitLab:
+These books are highly recommended to be read by every product manager at GitLab:

 - **[Marty Cagan: Inspired: How to Create Tech Products Customers Love](https://www.amazon.com/INSPIRED-Create-Tech-Products-Customers-ebook/dp/B077NRB36N)** Provides a generic overview about Product Management
      - [Related live talk by author](https://www.mindtheproduct.com/video-the-root-causes-of-product-failure-by-marty-cagan/)